Allen-Bradley 1747-L531 SLC 500: Processor Specs & Sourcing Guide

 FAQs

-The 1747-L531 is programmed using RSLogix 500 software, which supports ladder logic programming.
+The 1747-L531 is programmed using RSLogix 500 software, which supports ladder logic and other IEC 61131-3 compliant languages.

 Find These Modules on IndustrialPLCHub